What information does Dwolla collect?

 - Identify, prevent, and report potentially prohibited, fraudulent, or illegal activities.

 - Notify you about important changes to the Dwolla Services and/or Dwolla’s terms and conditions.

-- Provide you with news, offers, and information about the Dwolla Services based on your communications preferences.
+- We may also provide you with news, offers, and information about the Dwolla Services based on your communications preferences.

-- Any other purpose that we disclose to you in the course of providing the Dwolla Sites, Dwolla Services, or Dwolla Employment to you.
+- Comply with legal and regulatory obligations under applicable law or any other purpose that we disclose to you in the course of providing the Dwolla Sites or Dwolla Services.

 - When you send or receive money using the Dwolla Services, we will provide the other party to the financial transaction appropriate details about the transaction.

 - If your payment to another Dwolla user fails, we may provide that user with details of the unsuccessful payment.

 - With financial institutions and other partners that are part of the payment process.